Exploratory Machine Learning with Unknown Unknowns: Theoretical Analysis

-\textbf{Exploratory learning with unknown best feature.} In reality, the best feature is unfortunately unknown ahead of time and $K$ candidate features are available.
-We show that by means of ExML, the excess risk also converges, in the rate of $\O(\sqrt{K/B})$, yet \emph{without} requiring to know the best feature. \begin{myThm} Let $c_{i_s}$ be the identified feature and $\hat{f}_{i_s}$ be the augmented model returned by \textsc{ExML} with uniform allocation on kernel based hypotheses.
-Then, with probability at least $1-\delta$, we have
+In reality, however, \emph{the best feature is unfortunately unknown ahead of time}.
+More importantly, since the values of $K$ candidate features are unavailable, it is \emph{infeasible} to perform the feature selection.
+We show that by means of ExML (feature exploration), the excess risk also converges in a favorable rate, yet \emph{without} requiring to know the best feature in advance.
+Below, we first introduce a key decomposition of excess risk in generic ExML (Section~\ref{sec:ExML-decomposition}), then present the theoretical result of ExML equipped with the uniform allocation (Section~\ref{sec:ExML-theory-ua}) and ExML with median elimination (Section~\ref{sec:ExML-theory-me}), respectively.